rutgers-lcsr/Accessibility_Scanner/README.md

     ```bash
     cd Accessibility_Scanner
     ```
+3. Set up environment variables in a `.env` file based on the provided `.env.example` file.
-3. Build and start the Docker containers:
+4. Build and start the Docker containers:
     ```bash
-    docker-compose up --build
+    docker-compose up -d
     ```
-4. Access the application at `http://localhost:5000`.
+5. Access the application at `http://localhost:5000`.

 ## Creation of users